Childhood studies

-Childhood studies or children's studies (CS) is a multidisciplinary field that seeks to understand the experience of childhood, both historically and in the contemporary world.
+Child studies, Childhood studies and/or children's studies (CS) is an interdisciplinary field that seeks to understand the experience of children and childhood, both historically and in the contemporary world.
 CS views childhood as a complex social phenomenon with an emphasis on children's agency as social actors, and acknowledges that childhood is socially constructed as the concept of childhood is not universal.
 CS draws on scholarship in the social sciences (specifically anthropology, economics, history, and sociology), the humanities (especially literature, religion, philosophy, and the fine arts), and the behavioral sciences (with an emphasis on psychology).

 History

 Founding

-The interdisciplinary field of children's studies was founded at Brooklyn College of The City University of New York in the fall of 1991.
+The field emerged during the late 1980's and early 1990's in different parts of the Nordic countries and the UK.
+The interdisciplinary field of children's studies in the US was founded at Brooklyn College of The City University of New York in the fall of 1991.
 Its aim was to promote a unified approach to the study of children and youth across the arts, humanities, natural sciences, social sciences, medicine, and law.
 This new concept emphasized an interdisciplinary and comprehensive approach to studying children aged 0 to 18 years old.
 The concept of CS was introduced and coined in contradistinction to the Child Study Movement initiated by Stanley Hall at the turn of the 20th century, which focuses on child psychology and development.

 After Brooklyn College initiated this field in 1991, other academic institutions established children's studies programs, and in subsequent years the concept of childhood studies and the field of children's studies emerged.
 Today there are children's studies and childhood studies programs at numerous academic institutions worldwide.